With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 While these accounts represent the best-documented cases of real-world vampires, stories date back to antiquity.
-The Greeks and Romans both had legends of vampire-like creatures, as did the Persians, Babylonians and Hebrews.
-In some cases these entities are similar to the undead vampires we are accustomed to, such as the Vetala of Hindu folklore.
-In other cases they are demonic beings, with no earthy tether.
+The Greeks and Romans both had legends of vampire-like creatures, as did the Persians, Babylonians, and Hebrews.
+In some cases, these entities are similar to the undead vampires we are accustomed to, such as the Vetala of Hindu folklore.
+In other cases, they are demonic beings with no earthly tether.

-From Europe to Africa, from South America to the British Isles, tales of vampires go back to ancient times.
+From Europe to Africa, from South America to the British Isles, to the far East, tales of vampires go back to ancient times.
 Could this mean the vampire phenomenon is more than a legend?

-If vampires are indeed real, where do they come from?
-Since we can’t possibly explore every culture’s explanation for how vampires come about, let’s consider the most common Western-world definition.
+If vampires are real, where do they come from?
+Since we can’t possibly explore every culture’s explanation for how vampires come about, let’s consider the most common Western definition.

-But by most accounts the transformation from human to vampire is a supernatural occurrence.
+But by most accounts, the transformation from human to vampire is a supernatural occurrence.
 This presents several problems, not the least of which is locating an actual, real-life vampire who is able and willing to transform you.
-(Hint: That weird guy down at the comic book store with the pale skin who says he’s a vampire almost definitely is not.)
+(Hint: that weird guy down at the comic book store with pale skin who says he’s a vampire almost definitely is not.)

 Would you announce it to everyone?
-Would you put up a blog telling everyone about it, or brag about it in on social media?
-Would you tell your schoolmates, or your coworkers?
+Would you put up a blog telling everyone about it, or brag about it on social media?
+Would you tell your schoolmates or your coworkers?
 Would you tell anyone?

 Such a creature could only survive by keeping its true nature a secret, and tracking down such a thing would be almost impossible.
-Thus, going out at night in search of vampires would be pointless.
+Thus, going out at night in search of vampires is pointless.